Undermain Theatre

 The Undermain Theatre is an 80-seat regional theater, home to the professional theater company, Deep Ellum Theatre Group.
 It is located in Deep Ellum, Dallas, Texas.
-Deriving its name from the actual location of the basement space "under Main Street", this ensemble group of theatre artists performs new and experimental works throughout Dallas, New York City and Europe and has become known for producing many contemporary writers.
+Deriving its name from the actual location of the basement space "under Main Street", this ensemble group of theatre artists performs new and experimental works throughout Dallas, New York City and Europe and has become known for producing works by many contemporary writers.

 Undermain Theatre history

 In fall 1983, Katherine Owens and Raphael Parry arrived in Dallas.
 Both were interested in presenting new and experimental material with an ensemble company in the Deep Ellum area.
 They began producing together at Stage Number One's Greenville Avenue Theater, in association with Dallas Actor's Theater, on a triple bill of Action, Killer’s Head and Icarus's Mother by Sam Shepard.
 In early 1984, they found the vacant basement space of the now historical Interstate Forwarding Company building on 3200 Main Street.
 By spring 1984, they had their first production, Excavations: Killer’s Head, Twirler, Waking Up, in the Main Street space.

 Excavations was part of a Gallery Walk event and was presented in a promenade style due to the lack of seating in their basement theater space.
 The show was a series of one-acts that both Owens and Parry directed and performed in.
 By the end of their first season, they were on their way to building their ensemble.
 In April 1985, Bruce DuBose joined the cast of Dario Fo’s Can't Pay?
 Won't Pay!, beginning a longtime relationship that eventually took DuBose to the position of executive producer of Undermain Theatre.

-With each season, Undermain continued to thrive and grow.
 By its third season, Dallas critics began to take notice and by the end of the fourth season, in spring 1987, Undermain flew in the playwright John O’Keefe to develop his play, All Night Long.
 In September that year, Undermain developed a relationship with Jeff Jones while producing Seventy Scenes of Halloween.
-This friendship proved to be advantageous, leading to Undermain's long standing relationships with the playwrights Len Jenkin, Mac Wellman and Eric Ehn and the subsequent productions of Poor Folks Pleasure, Harm’s Way, A Murder of Crows and The Red Plays, among other shows, establishing Undermain Theatre's name among the language playwrights in New York City and around the US.
+This friendship led to Undermain's long standing relationships with the playwrights Len Jenkin, Mac Wellman and Eric Ehn and the subsequent productions of Poor Folks Pleasure, Harm’s Way, A Murder of Crows and The Red Plays, among other shows, establishing Undermain Theatre's name among the language playwrights in New York City and around the US.